coderefinery/git-intro/_episodes/05-branches.md

 ![Git collaborative]({{ site.baseurl }}/img/gitink/git-collaborative.svg
 "description"){:class="img-responsive"}

+- We see branching points and merging points.
+- Often we call the main line development `master`.
+- Other than this convention there is nothing special about `master`, it is just a branch.
+- Commits form a directed acyclic graph.

 A group of commits that create a single narrative are called a **branch**.
 There are different branching strategies, but it's easy to think that a branch tells the story of a feature.
 E.g. "new login workflow" or "fixing bug in